(0,2) Mirror Symmetry on homogeneous Hopf surfaces: Introduction

 for solutions of \eqref{eq:FDeqintro} such that $\varepsilon$ is \emph{holomorphic} (Definition \ref{def:holoiso}).
 We expect similar results for the cases $\dim V_+ \in \{ 4k, 7,8 \}$, in relation to other interesting vertex algebras in the literature \cite{HeluaniRev} (see Remark \ref{rem:G2} and Section \ref{sec:N=4}).

 Back to the geometry, in Section \ref{sec:KillingHopf} we construct a family of left-invariant solutions of the Killing spinor equations on the group manifold $K$ (see Lemma \ref{lem:solutionsKsEq}).
 Applying Theorem \ref{th:N=2dil}, in Proposition \ref{prop:superaffineembed} we show that any element in the family induces an embedding of the $N=2$ superconformal vertex algebra with central charge $c = 6 + 6/\ell$ on the global sections of the (twisted) chiral de Rham complex.
 The construction of $(0,2)$ mirrors in Theorem \ref{thm:02} requires the application of topological T-duality \cite{BEM}, combined with Linshaw--Mathai's chiral version of the Cavalcanti--Gualtieri isomorphism \cite{CaGu,LinshawMathai}, which realizes the mirror involution \eqref{eq:mirrorinvintro}.
 The identification of the equivariant half-twisted models for $(0,2)$ mirrors is established in Theorem \ref{thm:halftwist}, following closely \cite{StructuresHeluani}.
-Finally, in Section \ref{sec:N=4} we discuss an application of Theorem \ref{th:N=2} to the construction of an explicit two-parameter family of $N=4$ superconformal vertex algebras with central charge $c=6$.
+Finally, in Section \ref{sec:furtherex} we discuss two applications of Theorem \ref{th:N=2}.
+In Section \ref{sec:N=4} we construct an explicit two-parameter family of $N=4$ superconformal vertex algebras with central charge $c=6$.
 Our construction seems to be related to a $N=4$ superconformal algebra originally discovered by Sevrin, Troost and Van Proeyen \cite{STVan} (see also \cite{CHS}), but we have not been able to find a precise match.
+In Section \ref{sec:HS} we construct an infinite family of solutions of the Killing spinor equations for which Theorem \ref{th:N=2} applies, and such that $l \oplus \overline{l}$ is not a Manin triple (see Remark \ref{rem:Getzler}).
+Interestingly, this arise from invariant solutions of the Hull-Strominger system on a Lie group recently studied in \cite{GFGM}.